+35725368683

 A will must be in writing and executed by the testator in the presence of two witnesses present at the same time.

-The will in Cyprus can be registered at the District Court of the city in which the testator lives, however even if not registered its validity is not affected.
+In Cyprus, a will can be registered at the District Court of the city where the testator lives; however, its validity is not affected if it is not registered.

 Will or No Will